WalletConnect/walletconnect-docs/docs/advanced/rpc-reference/starknet-rpc.md

 ## starknet_signTypedData

 Request the wallet to sign an *Off-chain message* as defined here [Starknet Off-chain message spec](https://community.starknet.io/t/signing-transactions-and-off-chain-messages/66).
 This is similar to Ethereum's EIP-712

+This request might be processed before the account is deployed.
+In that scenario the wallet will ask the user to do the deployment and sign the data

 ### Parameters